re-sohail/Finding-Peace-in-Map-Reduce-Filter-and-Sort-Practices/README.md

 9: Find orders where the unit price was less than $200.<br>
 10: Identify sales where the total sale amount was between $5000 and $8000.<br>
 11: Find all "Laptop" sales made in the "West" region in 2020.<br>
-12: Get sales made by "Steven" where the item was a "Smartwatch" and the sale amount was over $10,000.<br>
+12: Get sales made by "Timothy" where the item was a "Smartwatch" and the sale amount was over $10,000.<br>
 13: List all sales in the "Central" region with a unit price below $100 that occurred before 2021.<br>